 This reason is a biggy for us.
 There are several things that could happen to wipe our store’s shelves clear at any time.
-Whether it’s a natural disaster, something happening to the only freeway that comes in and out of our area or uncertain government/financial future.
-UPDATE 9/28/18 Hurricane Florence demanded that two major freeways in North Carolina were closed for TEN DAYS!
+(Hello, COVID-19?)
+Whether it’s a natural disaster, something happening to the only freeway that comes in and out of our area, or uncertain government/financial future.
+When Hurricane Florence reared its ugly head, it demanded that two major freeways in North Carolina were closed for TEN DAYS!
 There were hundreds of other roads that were closed.
 You really never know when something crazy could happen in your area!

 Because I practice no shopping for one month out of the year, I know what items I would really miss if there was a disaster that made access to new items impossible.
 I stock up a little before we start the no-spend month.
 I try to keep my pantry filled so if a disaster occurred at any time, and we can’t get to a store, we’d be ok with what we had in our home.
 On a small level, I’ve experienced it!